 It is a fairly quiet city because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Iuka has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Iuka has few renters and college students.
 But the biggest reason it is quieter in Iuka than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Iuka may be for you.

-Being a small city, Iuka does not have a public transit system used by locals to get to and from work.
+Iuka is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The citizens of Iuka are slightly less educated than the national average of 21.84% for the average city or town: 16.26% of adults in Iuka have a bachelor's degree or advanced degree
+The percentage of adults in Iuka with college degrees is slightly lower than the national average of 21.84% for all communities.
+16.73% of adults in Iuka have a bachelor's degree or advanced degree.

 The people who call Iuka home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Iuka residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Iuka include Irish, English, Dutch, German, and French.
+Important ancestries of people in Iuka include English, Irish, Dutch, German, and Scots-Irish.

 The most common language spoken in Iuka is English.
 Other important languages spoken here include Polish and Italian.